This post contains affiliate links.

 The ferry schedules change based on the day and season so double and triple check that you’re looking at the right one and know when the last ferry is departing!

-Enjoy your day trip to the Prince Islands
+Use this guide to Enjoy a day trip to the Prince Islands!

 I hope this guide helps you plan the perfect day or weekend trip to the Prince Islands.